MySQL

 server-time-zone

-The session time zone of the database.
+The session time zone used by the database.

 No